haoadoreorange/when-json-met-bigint/README.raw.md

 Output

 ```
-throw 'Decimal and scientific notation cannot be BigInt'
+throw 'Decimal and scientific notation cannot be bigint'

 ```